-The differences between technical debt and financial debt are numerous and significant, and often overlooked, in part, because of the metaphor itself.
-Attempting to manage technical debt as one would manage financial debt is risky for two reasons.
-First, such an approach would most likely fail to exploit properties of technical debt that can reduce the costs of both carrying and retiring technical debt.
-More important are the opportunities lost or unrecognized because of reticence about addressing the technical debt to the extent necessary if we were to exploit those opportunities.
+The differences between technical debt and financial debt are numerous and significant.
+We often overlook them, in part, because of the metaphor itself.
+Managing technical debt as we would manage financial debt is risky for two reasons.
+First, such an approach would most likely fail to exploit properties of technical debt that can be advantageous.
+Second, such an approach would likely cause us to overlook opportunities because of reticence about addressing the technical debt problem to the extent necessary for effective control.

 The cost of carrying technical debt can vary with time.
 It can vary for a given class of technical debt, or it can vary instance-by-instance.
-Costs depend on the nature of the work undertaken on the assets that carry the debt.
-This fact is a source of flexibility useful for planning technical debt management programs, which can exploit it to set priorities for debt retirement and debt prevention efforts.
-That flexibility implies, for instance, that planning technical debt retirement programs to satisfy the urge to retire all instances of a given class of technical debt might not be sensible.
+Costs depend on the nature of the work underway on the assets that carry the debt.
+This fact is a source of flexibility useful for planning technical debt management programs.
+To manage resources, planners can exploit this flexibility to set priorities for enterprise efforts.
+For example, planning technical debt retirement programs to retire all instances of a given class of technical debt might not be the best choice.

 When making technical debt management decisions, respect the constraints that technical debt imposes.
 Exploit the flexibility that technical debt provides.